cpenc/Python_data_engineering/README.md

 * List post codes based on fastest response.
 Hint (Refer columns Request date and implementation Date)
 * Top Agents based on postcode and amount

-I call these two points ambiguous because if you see the [input dataset](https://github.com/cpenc/Python_data_engineering/blob/main/Transaction.csv), the records and response times can be figured out at an account ID level.
+I call these two points ambiguous because if you see the [input dataset](https://github.com/cpenc/Python_data_engineering/blob/main/Transaction.csv), the response times can be figured out at an account ID level.
 So, one could list post codes based on fastest response using several logics such as:
 * Fastest *average* response time per post code
 * Fastest *median* response time per post code